Editorial Board

 Clarisse Palma da Silva, State University of Campinas, Brazil.

 I have experience in plant molecular ecology and evolutionary biology.
-My studies are focused on population genetics and genomics, transcriptomics, phylogeography, speciation and hybridization, and reproductive biology.
+My studies are focused on population genetics and genomics, transcriptomics, phylogeography, speciation and hybridisation, and reproductive biology.
 My work centres around defining the ecological and evolutionary processes underlying speciation in Neotropical Plants.

 Alexander Papadopulos, Bangor University, UK.